UM-ARM-Lab/vr_teleop/README.md

 2. In a new terminal, run `roscore`
 3. In a new terminal, run `rviz`
 4. In a new terminal, run `rosrun victor_moveit_config demo.launch`
-5. In a new terminal, cd into the catkin workspace and run dual_arm_teleop using `~/.steam/steam/ubuntu12_32/steam-runtime/run.sh devel/lib/dual_arm_teleop/dual_arm_teleop_node`
+5. In a new terminal, run dual_arm_teleop using `~/.steam/steam/ubuntu12_32/steam-runtime/run.sh devel/lib/dual_arm_teleop/dual_arm_teleop_node`

 ## Troubleshooting